maria-noaptes/BookJournal/README.md

 ###Development
 #####Spring Boot RESTFul Api
-This is a application made in Intellij Idea using Kotlin and the Spring Boot Framework.
+This is an application made in Intellij Idea using Kotlin and the Spring Boot Framework.
 It works as a server that can receive requests according to the following protocol:
 A book is an object containing an automatically generated id, a title, an author, a status and the date times of the beginning and finishing of a reading.
 Example:<br>